cbitstech/PG2CSV/readme.txt

 Columns 8-10: Date (yyyy-mm-dd) - the end date
 Columns 11-12: Time (HH:mm) - the end time (the hour is in 24-hour format).

-4. Determine which probes you are querying
+4. Determine which probes you are querying:

 'probes_info.csv' is a tab-separated CSV file containnig information about which probes and which attributes of each probe are being queried.